Laminations from the Main Cubioid: Introduction

 \begin{lem} If a polynomial $P$ with $[P]\in \cu$ has locally connected Julia set, then the lamination $\sim_P$ has at most one rotational periodic set \emph{(}hence this set must be fixed\emph{)}.
 Moreover, each periodic non-degenerate $\sim_P$-class $G$ has a cycle of edges of vertex period $n$, at which a Fatou gap of period $n$ is attached to $G$. \end{lem}

-\begin{proof} Let $\bf g$ be a rotational periodic set of $\sim_P$.
-If $\bf g$ is finite, it maps under the semiconjugacy $\psi_P$ to a periodic point $x\in J_P$ which must be a cutpoint of $J_P$.
+\begin{proof} Let $\bf g$ be a rotational periodic set of $\sim_P$, and let $\psi_P$ denote the semi-conjugacy between $\si_3:\uc\to\uc$ and $P:J_P\to J_P$ obtained as the composition of the quotient map from $\uc$ to $\uc/\sim_P$ and the natural conjugacy between $f_{\sim_P}$ and $P|_{J_P}$.
+If $\bf g$ is finite, it maps under the semiconjugacy $\psi_P$ to a periodic point $x\in J_P$, which must be a cutpoint of $J_P$.
 By Theorem A, the point $x$ cannot be repelling.
 Hence, and since $\bf g$ is rotational, the point $x$ is parabolic with multiplier different from 1.
 If $\bf g$ is infinite, then by definition $\bf g$ is a periodic Siegel gap which, since $J_P$ is locally connected, corresponds to a periodic Siegel domain of $P$ which contains a periodic Siegel point.
 Now from Theorem A it follows that $\bf g$ is unique.
 Indeed, by the above each rotational periodic set $\bf g$ of $\sim_P$ generates a periodic non-repelling point of multiplier distinct from $1$.
 Yet by Theorem A the polynomial $P$ has at most one periodic non-repelling point of multiplier distinct from $1$.
 Hence there is at most one rotational set $\bf g$.
 This implies the first claim of the lemma.
 Since each periodic non-degenerate $\sim_P$-class $G$ corresponds to a parabolic periodic point, the second claim follows. \end{proof}

-\begin{dfn}[Combinatorial Main Cubioid] Define the \emph{Combinatorial Main Cubioid} $\cu^c$ as the family of all cubic laminations $\sim$ with at most one rotational periodic set (the set must be fixed because if its period were greater than $1$, then there would be at least two such sets) and such that each periodic non-degenerate $\sim$-class $G$ has a cycle of edges of vertex period $n$ at which Fatou gaps of period $n$ are attached to $G$. \end{dfn}
+\begin{defn}[Combinatorial Main Cubioid] Define the \emph{Combinatorial Main Cubioid} $\cu^c$ as the family of all cubic laminations $\sim$ with at most one rotational periodic set (the set must be fixed because if its period were greater than $1$, then there would be at least two such sets) and such that each periodic non-degenerate $\sim$-class $G$ has a cycle of edges of vertex period $n$ at which Fatou gaps of period $n$ are attached to $G$. \end{defn}